 I know what success means to me.
 Success is – living the perfect day, each and everyday.

-My perfect days is simple – it would involve an early start – exercise, fresh food (if it has a label – it’s not fresh!), lots of time spent with my family, and working on my investments.
+My perfect days is simple – it would involve an early start – exercise, fresh food, lots of time spent with my family, and working on my investments.

 The way I measure my success in life is to see how close each day comes to my perfect day.